 They need to be bathed every six to eight weeks for him to look and smell his best.
 They also aren’t likely to have an underlayer of hair to protect their skin, meaning that the shampoo you use needs to be gentle and specifically designed for dogs.

-Labradoodles need their teeth brushing at least twice a week to keep periodontal diseases at bay.
+Labradoodles need their teeth brushed at least twice a week to keep periodontal diseases at bay.
 His ears are also prone to infections, so watch out for any grime and dirt, and clean them with an ear-cleaning product.

 Despite being a low shedder, looking after their coat can be time-consuming.
 His hair can grow much quicker than a double-coated dog, and so many owners opt to send their pups to a groomer.
 This can cost anywhere between $75 and $150, depending on location, dog size, coat type, and behavior at the groomers.